gdunlop/budget-boating/_posts/2020-06-10-Budget-boat-choices.markdown

 ---
 *What floats your boat?*

-# Buying considerations
+## Buying considerations

 There are many factors to consider when you start looking for a budget boat:-
 - Do you want a speedboat, day boat, RIB, walkaround...?
-- Inboard or outboard engine?
+- Outboard or inboard engine?
 - What type of hull profile?
 - How many passengers do you need to accommodate?
 - Where will you store it and launch it?

 The last point is particularly important as storage is an ongoing cost.
 See this post on [boat storage options]({{site.baseurl}}/Boat-storage).

+## Inboard or outboard?

 # Outboards